b2network/b2-message-channel/README.md

      * @param from_id The ID of the cross-chain message, used to uniquely identify the message.
      * @param from_sender The address of the sender on the originating chain.
      * @param to_chain_id The ID of the target chain, where the message will be sent.
-     * @param contract_address The address of the target contract that will receive the cross-chain message.
+     * @param to_business_contract The address of the target contract that will receive the cross-chain message.
-     * @param data The input data for the target contract's cross-chain call.
+     * @param to_message The input data for the target contract's cross-chain call.
      * @return bytes32 The generated message hash, used for subsequent verification and processing.
      */
-    function SendHash(uint256 from_chain_id, uint256 from_id, address from_sender, uint256 to_chain_id, address contract_address, bytes calldata data) external view returns (bytes32);
+    function SendHash(uint256 from_chain_id, uint256 from_id, address from_sender, uint256 to_chain_id, address to_business_contract, bytes calldata to_message) external view returns (bytes32);

     /**
      * Verify the legitimacy of a message